 - Duct tape: Very effective for hot spots and blisters on your feet.

 - Medical Kit (for emergencies): Band-Aids, anti-bacterial gel (for cuts), rehydration powders, ciprofloxacin (or another medication against stomach bacteria), Tylenol (anti-headache/aches), Immodium (or some sort of “stopper” if you get diarrhea), tea tree oil (great to apply to mosquito bites) Note: all these are easily and inexpensively purchased at local pharmacies, including in Santa Marta from where you depart for the trek.

 While a couple of the campsites do have electricity, it’s unreliable.
 Prepare yourself for not having access to electricity during the trek.
 Some tips to handle this and further your battery power.

 - Put your smartphone on airplane mode.
 There is no connectivity along the trek anyhow, so don’t waste your phone’s battery power trying to find a network.

 - Consider buying a phone case that doubles as an extra battery.
 Here’s an example for our iPhone 6 battery case and iPhone SE battery case.
 It provides another 1-1.5 charges.

 - Take an extra camera battery or two.

 - Don’t spent time reviewing your images, as this will eat up your battery power quickly.
 Unless you are reviewing images to determine whether you’ve captured a specific shot, there will be time enough for photo review when your trek is finished.

 Have other questions about the Lost City Trek?
 Just ask in the comments below and we’ll incorporate the information into the article so others may benefit.

-If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on the ad below.
-The price stays the same to you and we earn a small commission to keep this site going.
+If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on the image below.
+The price stays the same to you and we earn a small commission to keep sharing articles like this with you.
 Thank you!